adrag239/AWSreInventXNT305/README.md

 ```
 - Update code in **IDP.cshtml.cs** to point to the S3 bucket you created and IAM role.

+> [!WARNING]
+>
-> [!CAUTION] Please note, that as part of IDP demo you are going to create an endpoint to run the real-time analysis.
+> Please note, that as part of IDP demo you are going to create an endpoint to run the real-time analysis.
 > An endpoint includes managed resources that makes your custom model available for real-time inference.
 >
 > **Your account incurs charges for the endpoint from the time it starts until you delete it.**